sluhai/starknet-attestation-dashboard/README.md

 To use this dashboard:
 1. Make sure your validator attestation tool is running and exposing metrics on a port (e.g., http://localhost:9095/metrics).
-2. Add a job to your prometheus.yml file so that Prometheus scrapes metrics from your attestation tool, for example:
+2. Add a job to your prometheus.yml file so that Prometheus scrapes metrics from the corresponding port(s) of your attestation tool instance(s), for example:
 ```
 - job_name: "starknet-attestation"
     static_configs: